Rithari/rithari/README.md

 ## Elevator pitch

 - 📚 I'm a 21 y.o. computer science student at the [University of Turin](unito.it).
 - 👨🏻‍💻 I love developing software.
 I've always loved it.
 Ever since I was little it has inspried me to try new things and expand my horizons.
-I focus on making more script-esque applications but I also enjoy working on small web and mobile applications.
+I focus on making more script-esque applications but I also enjoy working on web and mobile applications.
 - 🎵 I play the clarinet and find that classical music is my go-to for unwinding.
 - 💬 I speak 🇮🇹, 🇩🇪 (🇨🇭) and 🇬🇧!

-Here's a quick overview of ongong and planned endeavours
-- 🔭 I'm currently working on building a really cool portfolio project
-- 🌱 I'm currently learning more advanced concepts of programming

 ## Here's what I can do